nehulyadav/TextInfo-in-Java/README.md

-# Word-Count-in-Java
+# TextInfo-in-Java

+The transition diagram implements three enum states: START, WORD and DELIMITER.
+The states refer to the word character, delimeter and non word character respectively in the program.

-This project is created by Nehul Yadav for educational purpose & Java skills enhancement.
+This project is created for educational purpose & Java skills enhancement.
 If you want to collaborate with me on new projects, contact me on yadavn@miamioh.edu

-HOW TO OPEN THE PROJECT IN ECLIPSE:

-Open WordCount.java
-Go to Run button on top bar, and click on the arrow next to the green arrow.
-Pass the argument as the file you want the program to read and count the number of words Open TextInfo.java
-The program runs.

-The code is robust.
-Prjoect made with Mr. Greogry Gelfond, Professor CSE 271.